RoboPPN/Maverick-Space/docs/skill/database/mysql/Ubuntu20.04安装MySQL及配置MySQL workbench.md

 \#1

     ```bash
+	Securing the MySQL server deployment.

+	Connecting to MySQL using a blank password.

-        VALIDATE PASSWORD PLUGIN can be used to test passwords...
+	VALIDATE PASSWORD COMPONENT can be used to test passwords
+	and improve security.
+It checks the strength of password
+	and allows the users to set only those passwords which are
+	secure enough.
+Would you like to setup VALIDATE PASSWORD component?

 	Press y|Y for Yes, any other key for No: N (选择N ,不会进行密码的强校验)
     ```

 \#2